henkin/CAP/README.md

 #### Subscribe Group

-The concept of a subscription group is similar to that of a consumer group in Kafka. it is the same as the broadcast mode in the message queue, which is used to process the same message between multiple different microservice instances.
+The concept of a subscription group is similar to that of a consumer group in Kafka.
+It is the same as the broadcast mode in the message queue, which is used to process the same message between multiple different microservice instances.

-When CAP startup, it will use the current assembly name as the default group name, if multiple same group subscribers subscribe the same topic name, there is only one subscriber can receive the message.
+When CAP startup, it will use the current assembly name as the default group name.
+If multiple same group subscribers subscribe the same topic name, then only one subscriber can receive the message.
 Conversely, if subscribers are in different groups, they will all receive messages.

 In the same application, you can specify the `Group` property to keep they are in different subscribe groups: